 Associate Professor in Modern History, Political Violence and Terrorism, Royal Holloway

-Dr. Akil N. Awan is Associate Professor in Modern History, Political Violence and Terrorism in both the Department of History and the Department Politics & International Relations at Royal Holloway, University of London.
+Dr. Akil N. Awan is Associate Professor in Modern History, Political Violence and Terrorism in both the Department of History at Royal Holloway, University of London.

 His current research interests are focused around the history of terrorism; processes of radicalization; political violence, social movements and protest, new media, and contemporary religion, and he has published widely on these subjects.